genomicsclass/leanpub/manuscript/confounding.md

 The chi-square test we performed above suggests a dependence between admission and gender.
 Yet when the data is grouped by major, this dependence doesn't seem borne out.
 What's going on?

 This is called _Simpson's paradox_ .
 As we will see, males were much more likely to apply to "easy" majors.

-Male and "easy"" majors are confounded.
+Male and "easy" majors are confounded which we can clearly see in this plot:

 ```r
 y=cbind(admissions[1:6,5],admissions[7:12,5])